LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

 performed using Lasso:

 #.
 Lasso checks the database, table, and field name specified in the search to
-   ensure that they are all valid.
+   verify that they are all valid.
 #.
 The search query is formatted and sent to the database application.
 FileMaker
-   Server search queries are formatted as URLs and submitted to the Web Companion.
+   Server search queries are formatted as URLs and submitted to the Web Publishing Engine.
 MySQL search queries are formatted as SQL statements and submitted directly to MySQL.
 #.
 The database application performs the desired search and assembles a found
    set.
 The database application is responsible for interpreting search criteria, wild cards in search strings, field operators, and logical